 - Insert your SIM card into your Pixel phone.
 Learn how.

-Tip: If Project Fi is your mobile carrier, you can use eSIM or a SIM card.
+Tip: If Google Fi is your mobile carrier, you can use eSIM or a SIM card.

 - Turn on your Pixel phone.